honeycombio/example-greeting-service/python/README.md

 ` docker build -t frontend .`
 ` docker run -dp 7000:7000 frontend`

 Or however it is you prefer to Docker. :)
+TODO: run this in a way that the services are configured to export the traces